- Military Life Cycle

 Contact Military OneSource

 Information and support for service members and their families.
 About the Call Center.

-If your child is one of the 185,000 military children changing schools annually due to a permanent change of station move, you may know about bumpy transitions between school systems.
-The challenge of transferring records, state differences in education and graduation requirements, and enrollment barriers in sports, electives and extracurricular activities, can be daunting.
-If your child is on an individualized education program, you add another layer of concern.
+If your child is one of the 185,000 military children changing schools annually due to a PCS move, you may know about bumpy transitions between school systems.
+Military families face PCS challenges such as:

 Get answers to your special needs health benefit questions.

 Request an appointment with a TRICARE liaison.
-They can help you navigate TRICARE and get the most benefit from your health care coverage.
+They can help you navigate TRICARE and maximize the benefits you get from your health care coverage.

 Advance enrollment initiative